-20. Reinstall clevis pin (B) into header support (C) and secure with hairpin (A).
-Repeat for the opposite side.
+20. Reinstall clevis pin (B) into header support (C) and secure it with hairpin (A).
+Repeat this step at the opposite side.

-4.2 D1X and D1XL Series Draper Header
+4.4.2 D1X and D1XL Series Draper Header

 This section details the procedures necessary to physically attach a D1X or D1XL Series Draper Header to a windrower and to complete its hydraulic and electrical connections.